 Sales of Silk Cut began to grow rapidly in the early 1970s as increasing health concerns regarding tobacco led consumers towards the low-tar and reduced nicotine brand.

-American Tobacco acquired Gallaher in 1974.
+American Tobacco acquired full control of Gallaher in 1974.

 Du Maurier cigarettes were discontinued in 1979.